aws-samples/aws-hpc-tutorials/content/08-fsx-lustre/03-create-datarepository.md

 ![createdra](/images/fsx-for-lustre-hsm/createdra.png)

+{{% notice info %}}
-6. Step 5 is expected to take a few  minutes.
-You are going to check this again in the next section and you can proceed with the next section.
+Step 5 is expected to take a few  minutes.
+You are going to check this again and you can proceed with the next section.
 While creating you should be able to see the status as shown below.
+{{% notice info %}}

 ![dracreating](/images/fsx-for-lustre-hsm/dracreating.png)